Guide for St. Augustine Grass: Yearly Maintenance Program

 Insect Control

-From the middle of summer to early fall, you may not see the insect infestation, but you are seeing their handiwork.
+You may not see the insect infestation from the middle of summer to early fall, but you are seeing their handiwork.

-St. Augustine Grass attacked by insects will be withered and colored brownish-yellow.
-If you know you have a insect infestation, the first thing you will need to do is identify the pest.
-Without proper identification this can lead to unnecessary purchase of products.
-If your unsure, then you can look at our insect control articles or reach out to a Solutions Pest and Lawn team member.
+St. Augustine Grass attacked by insects will be withered and brownish-yellow.
+If you know you have an insect infestation, the first thing you will need to do is identify the pest.
+Without proper identification, this can lead to unnecessary product purchases.
+If you are unsure, you can look at our insect control articles or reach out to a Solutions Pest and Lawn team member.
 We are always happy to help with any questions you may have.

-Our top recommendations for eliminating turf insects is Reclaim IT Insecticide.
-This product works best because it has a broad spectrum label, meaning they target a wide variety of insects.
-Reclaim IT Insecticide is a liquid concentrate that will kill insects within one hour and last up to 90 days.
-The longer this product fights against insects the better your St. Augustine grass will look in the long run.
+Our top recommendation for eliminating turf insects is Supreme IT Insecticide.
+This product works best because it has a broad spectrum label and targets various insects.
+Supreme IT Insecticide is a liquid concentrate that will kill insects within one hour and last up to 90 days.
+The longer this product fights against insects, the better your St. Augustine grass will look in the long run.

 Determine how much insecticide to use by calculating the square footage of the area to be treated.

-Divide your square footage by 1,000 to get the amount of spray you will need to use.
-For example, if you have 3,000 sq. ft. to treat, you will need to mix 3 ounces of Reclaim I/T in 3 gallons of water (3,000 / 1,000 = 3.)
-Load your sprayer halfway with the proper amount of water, add the measured Reclaim IT Insecticide, and then fill the sprayer with the remaining amount of water.
-Agitate well and apply a uniform coverage around the perimeter of home and apply on the top/bottom of foliage leaves.
+Load your sprayer halfway with the proper amount of water, add the measured Supreme IT Insecticide, and then fill the sprayer with the remaining water.
+Agitate well, apply uniform coverage around the home's perimeter, and apply on the top/bottom of foliage leaves.

 8. Fertilize Your Turf from March to August